bin-go2011/libwebsockets-android-build/README.md

-## helper scripts to make build libwebsockets for android easier
+## Helper scripts to make build libwebsockets for android easier
 Here is the steps:
 * Download libwebsockets for github https://github.com/warmcat/libwebsockets
 * Assume that you have built openssl for android:   https://github.com/guardianproject/openssl-android.git